privacyguides/privacyguides.org/docs/os/macos-overview.md

 ### Hardware Security

-Many modern security features in macOS—such as modern Secure Boot, hardware-level exploit mitigation, OS integrity checks, and file-based encryption—rely on Apple Silicon, and Apple's newer hardware always has the [best security](https://support.apple.com/guide/security/apple-soc-security-sec87716a080/1/web/1).
-We only encourage the use of Apple Silicon, and not older Intel-based Mac computers or Hackintoshes.
+Many modern security features in macOS—such as modern Secure Boot, hardware-level exploit mitigation, OS integrity checks, and file-based encryption—rely on Apple silicon, and Apple's newer hardware always has the [best security](https://support.apple.com/guide/security/apple-soc-security-sec87716a080/1/web/1).
+We only encourage the use of Apple silicon, and not older Intel-based Mac computers or Hackintoshes.

 Some of these modern security features are available on older Intel-based Mac computers with the Apple T2 Security Chip, but that chip is susceptible to the *checkm8* exploit which could compromise its security,